singh-man/books/crackingTheCoding/06_mathAndLogicPuzzles.md

 27		*  in cremented  by 1. */
 28		if (digits[2] ==   -1) {
 29			if (digits[3] ==    -1)  {/*    Day 3 didn't give  new result*/
-30				/*    Digit 2 equals digit  0 or  digit 1.
+30				/* igit 2 equals digit  0 or  digit 1.
 But,  digit 2,  when incremented  also
 31				* matches digit 0 or  digit 1.
 This  means that digit 0 incremented  matches
 32				* digit 1,  or  the  other   way  around. */
 33				digits[2]  =  ((digits[0] + 1) %  nTestStrips) ==  digits[l]  ?
 34							digits[0] :   digits[l];
 35			}  else   {
 36				digits[2] =    (digits[3] -  1 +  nTestStrips) % nTestStrips;
 37			}